OpenCombine/OpenCombine/README.md

 ### Installation
 `OpenCombine` contains two public targets: `OpenCombine` and `OpenCombineDispatch` (the third one, `COpenCombineHelpers`, is considered private.
 Don't import it in your projects).

 OpenCombine itself does not have any dependencies.
-Not even platform libraries like Foundation or Dispatch.
+Not even Foundation or Dispatch.
 If you want to use OpenCombine with Dispatch (for example for using `DispatchQueue` as `Scheduler` for operators like `debounce`, `receive(on:)` etc.), you will need to import both `OpenCombine` and `OpenCombineDispatch`.

 ##### Swift Package Manager
 ###### Swift Package